 Case Study: Dabls' MBAD African Bead Museum: Townhouse Renovation

-"For the first time in 17 years we will have a space where we can engage the community through storytelling programs and also make that space available to the people who need a gathering space"
+"For the first time in 17 years, we will have a space where we can engage the community through storytelling programs and also make that space available to the people who need a gathering space."

-For nearly two decades the Dabls’ MBAD African Bead Museum has served as a cultural diamond in the City of Detroit, providing a year round outdoor and indoor exhibition of African artwork, history, and material culture.
-Led by curator and artist Olayami Dabls, the MBAD African Bead Museum was developed on a blighted and scrap filled piece of land transforming the space and its adjacent historic row-houses into an outdoor public art installation and row-houses bead museum.
+For nearly two decades, the Dabls’ MBAD African Bead Museum has served as a cultural diamond in the City of Detroit, providing a year-round outdoor and indoor exhibition of African artwork, history, and material culture.
+Led by curator and artist Olayami Dabls, the MBAD African Bead Museum was developed on a blighted and scrap-filled piece of land, transforming the space and its adjacent historic row-houses into an outdoor public art installation and row-houses bead museum.

 The organizers of the museum planned to expand their impact and renovate the decaying townhouses into an immersive public gathering space while providing a space for free rotating exhibitions of African material culture.
-They worked with Allied Media Projects, LOHA Architects, and Brown Schroeder & Co. to come up with a plan for the renovation of the townhouses that would include exhibition space, a community kitchen, outdoor courtyard, and archival and residency space for public gatherings and events.
+They worked with Allied Media Projects, LOHA Architects, and Brown Schroeder & Co. to come up with a plan for the renovation of the townhouses that would include exhibition space, a community kitchen, an outdoor courtyard, and archival and residency space for public gatherings and events.

-At the end of 2017, the Dabls’ MBAD African Bead Museum launched this effort through the Michigan Economic Development Corporation’s (MEDC) Public Spaces Community Places crowdgranting program to transform the decrepit townhouses into accessible public gathering space.
+At the end of 2017, the Dabls’ MBAD African Bead Museum launched this effort through the Michigan Economic Development Corporation’s (MEDC) Public Spaces Community Places crowdgranting program to transform the decrepit townhouses into accessible public gathering spaces.
 After successfully crowdfunding over 23% above their $50,000 goal, they secured the matching funds from the MEDC and were able to start construction and expansion.

 “For the first time in 17 years we will have a space where we can engage the community through storytelling programs and also make that space available to the people who need a gathering space.
 With this new space we can have short run exhibitions, plan workshops for the community, and engage the local community.
 This adds a whole new dimension to our plans for the future.” - Olayami Dabls, Curator and Artist